nf-core/eager/docs/usage.md

 - [PMDTools documentation](https://github.com/pontussk/PMDtools)

 If using TSV input, DamageProfiler is performed library, i.e. after lane merging.
 PMDtools and  BAM Trimming is run after library merging of same-named library BAMs that have the same type of UDG treatment.
 BAM Trimming is only performed on non-UDG and half-UDG treated data.

-#### `--udg_type`

-Defines whether Uracil-DNA glycosylase (UDG) treatment was used to repair DNA damage on the sequencing libraries.

-Specify `'none'` if no treatment was performed.
-If you have partial UDG treated data ([Rohland et al 2016](http://dx.doi.org/10.1098/rstb.2013.0624)), specify `'half'`.
-If you have complete UDG treated data ([Briggs et al. 2010](https://doi.org/10.1093/nar/gkp1163)), specify `'full'`.
-When also using PMDtools `'half'` will use a different model for DNA damage assessment in PMDTools.
-Specify the parameter with `'full'` and the PMDtools DNA damage assessment will use CpG context only.
-Default: `'none'`.

 #### `--damageprofiler_length`